Samsuhhh/Coindex-Coinbase/README.md

 pipenv run flask run
 ```

 Because this application uses SQLite, the upgrade command will detect that a database does not exist and will create it.
-While now you are creating the database you are also seeding in our 105 businesses, 315 business images, 30 users, and all of their 270 grumbles/nopes.

 - Navigate to your /Coindex-Coinbase/react-app/ folder and create another .env file.
 - Paste in the REACT_APP_BASE_URL